-The main sources will be National Accounts, local think-tank surveys, newspaper reports and other secondary sources, and interviews.
-These methods will be combined with a previous political settlements mapping to provide a characterisation of political, state and economic elites that matter for economic growth.
+The main sources are National Accounts, local think-tank surveys, newspaper reports and other secondary sources, and interviews.
+These methods are combined with a previous political settlements mapping to provide a characterisation of political, state and economic elites that matter for economic growth.

 How does this project fit within ESID’s research agenda?

-This proposal contributes to ESID’s aim to fill the gap in the literature that focuses on ‘what’ policies and institutions are conducive to growth, with limited understanding of the ‘how’, that is, how political processes shape the emergence and maintenance of these policies and institutions emerge.
-It will address all three core research questions.
+Contributes to ESID’s aim to fill the gap in the literature that focuses on ‘what’ policies and institutions are conducive to growth, with limited understanding of the ‘how’, that is, how political processes shape the emergence and maintenance of these policies and institutions emerge.
+It addresses all three core research questions.